2018, The Summary

 I built the project with OpenFrameworks, a creative coding framework written in C++, which has easy bindings with OpenGL, OpenCV, OSC, and many other C++ libraries.
 This project was an excuse to dive into OpenFrameworks, read its documentation, and generally just to experiment and have fun with a bunch of libraries interfacing with both hardware and software.

-I've used Hadoop for searching logs at Amazon, but wanted to know more about the inner workings of Hadoop itself.
+I had used Hadoop for searching logs at Amazon, but wanted to know more about the inner workings of Hadoop itself.
 I followed this coursera course, which gave an overview of the basics of HDFS, YARN, the MapReduce framework, and Spark.
 It wasn't very practical, though, so I also worked through this udacity course to run some more examples.
 I also read a large chunk of Hadoop - The Definitive Guide, which actually was pretty good and included details on the (Java) API for various components.
 After that, it was just a matter of picking large datasets and run some basic analyses on a large AWS EMR cluster.

 The whole Hadoop ecosystem is a bit overwhelming, with many choices of additional components to run beyond Hadoop itself.
 However, almost all components are extensible (in Java), and there are plenty of options when the MapReduce paradigm is too primitive for your problem.